Date of Award:

 Another aspect of this project was to investigate changes in dynamic behavior as the system was subjected to flexural yield and failure.
 Point loads were applied and removed in increments, and dynamic testing was conducted at each load level.
 It was found that significant damage is somewhat noticeable by monitoring the changes in natural frequencies.

 Brackus, Travis R., "Destructive Testing and Finite-Element Modeling of Full-Scale Bridge Sections Containing Precast Deck Panels" (2010).
 All Graduate Theses and Dissertations.
-Paper 861.
+861.